Elliott Wave Criticisms, for every trading “technician” who swears by Elliott Wave, there is another trader who laughs at it.

 Which means that your Elliott wave forecasts are prone to subjective revision.

-I personally find this criticism to be quite true…it is very difficult to identify the start and end of Elliott waves.
+I personally find this criticism to be quite true…it is very difficult to identify the start and end of Elliott waves especially on the hard right edge of the chart.

 This is what David Aronson, a technical analytist had to say about the Elliott Wave Theory: